-The Harvard Computer Society has been a "driving force" in the development and deployment of computers at Harvard since well before the fall of the Soviet Union (or the very least, we've met weekly to talk about computers and technology and eat pizza since at least 1983).
+The Harvard Computer Society is a student-run organization at Harvard College that has been a "driving force" in the development and deployment of computers at Harvard since well before the fall of the Soviet Union (or the very least, we've met weekly to talk about computers and technology and eat pizza since at least 1983).
 We do whatever we're interested in (and, by proxy, whatever you're interested in, if you join us) but we have a number of ongoing and currently active projects that tend to consume our time.
 They're listed below: if any of them strike your fancy, come visit us!
 Want to start your own project?
 Pitch it to us and if we like what we hear, we would be happy to fund you!
 To apply click here.

 HCS runs the web server www.hcs.harvard.edu, and the mailing list server lists.hcs.harvard.edu.
 This means that most student groups on campus use our Linux machines to host their web sites and administer their email lists.
 More info on Systems can be found on the Systems page.
 Thanks to a recent grant from FAS IT, we've just spent over $30,000 completely rebuilding our systems from the ground up, which means we're now in a position to do lots of cool projects.

 All those student groups have accounts on our servers, and the Account Services team is the group of people that makes their user experience as pleasant as possible.
 Like helping people?
 Want a fun, easy way to put off doing your homework?
 Account Services might very well be your cup of tea.